 Recently I was diagnosed with a slight case of adult onset asthma.
 Due to this, I have become conscious of the connection between what’s in the air and how it affects my breathing.
 A person who doesn’t have breathing problems isn’t aware of how dust and other inhalants affect our health.
 Did you know that domestic bird owners can’t use non-stick coated pans to cook with because the fumes from these pans are toxic to birds?
 I didn’t know this until a friend got a Parrot.
 There are many common household cleaning items that they can’t use because of their pet.
 I was astounded.
 If a bird reacts to non-stick coatings and household products that way, I wonder how our bodies react to them.
+I decided to do a little research to see what I could come up with.
+I went to my favorite medical information site and entered “Teflon fumes” as a search topic.
+I was astounded to see the number of articles that came up on this subject.
+In reading them, I found that in general, non-stick coatings are safe, however, once heated beyond a certain point, the coating begins to break down and become toxic.
+We are filling our air with toxins.
+That’s scary!

 Back to house dust, however.
 I like my house clean, although I don’t keep it as clean as I did when I had small children.
 I’m more of an “anti-clutter” person who just functions better in a tidy environment.
 Yet, I am beginning to see clean, and as dust free as is rational, as being as much of a health issue as washing my hands regularly is.
 I have joked a lot about my dust bunnies being family pets.
 Those “family pets” are inhabited by dust mites.
 Have you seen a blown up picture of a dust mite?
 They are scary little microscopic creatures